awsdocs/amazon-transcribe-developer-guide/doc_source/conversation-diarization-streaming-med.md

 ## Identifying speakers in an HTTP/2 stream<a name="conversation-diarization-med-http2"></a>

-To identify speakers in an HTTP/2 stream of a medical conversation, use the [StartMedicalStreamTranscription](API_streaming_StartMedicalStreamTranscription.md) and specify the following:
+To identify speakers in an HTTP/2 stream of a medical conversation, use the [StartMedicalStreamTranscription](API_streaming_StartMedicalStreamTranscription.md) API and specify the following:
 + For `LanguageCode`, specify the language code that corresponds to the language in the stream\.
 The valid value is `en-US`\.
 + For `MediaSampleHertz`, specify the sample rate of the audio\.
 + For `Specialty`, specify the medical specialty of the provider\.